-List of countries: Algeria, Argentina, Benin, Brazil, Burkina Faso, Cameroon, Chile, China, Colombia, Comoros, Congo, Côte d'Ivoire, Egypt, Gabon, Guinea, India, Indonesia, Iran, Japan, Lebanon, Madagascar, Mali, Mauritania, Mauritius, Mexico, Morocco, Peru, Russia, Senegal, Singapore (from the 1st of April), South Korea, Syria, Taiwan, Togo, Tunisia, Turkey, United States, Vietnam.
+List of countries: Algeria, Argentina, Benin, Brazil, Burkina Faso, Cameroon, Chile, China, Colombia, Comoros, Congo, Côte d'Ivoire, Egypt, Gabon, Guinea, Haiti, India, Indonesia, Iran, Japan, Lebanon, Madagascar, Mali, Mauritania, Mauritius, Mexico, Morocco, Peru, Russia, Senegal, Singapore (from the 1st of April), South Korea, Syria, Taiwan, Togo, Tunisia, Turkey, United States, Vietnam.

 Applying through Etudes en France is necessary to obtain a Visa, and you will have to enter your CEF number during the application process.

 For countries not listed, you have ton contact your nearest French Embassy or Consulate.

 (Note that in the Campus France web site, our master's are listed under the Catalogue for Programs taught in English).

 If you are not from one of these countries, you will need to contact the French Embassy for a student Visa.
 Attention: This process can cause long delays.